magomimmo/modern-cljs/doc/second-edition/tutorial-07.md

 Both `listen!` and `capture!` are multi-arity functions.
 You can call them with 2 or with 3 arguments.
-We're interested in the 3-arity versions becasue we want to add a listener (i.e. `calculate`) to the `click` event of the `calc` button.
+We're interested in the 3-arity versions because we want to add a listener (i.e. `calculate`) to the `click` event of the `calc` button.
 Note the bang `!` char at the end.
 It informs you that those functions mutate the argument/element you're passing to.